-Note: if you're driving along Makena Alanui and you see signs for Big Makena Beach or Little Beach, you've gone too far and will need to backtrack a bit!
+If you're driving south along Makena Alanui and you see signs for Big Makena Beach or Little Beach, you've gone too far and will need to backtrack a bit!

 If you love coloured sand beaches as much as I do, then Waianapanapa Black Sand Beach in East Maui is a MUST-SEE!

 Not only do you get the gorgeous beach, you get sea caves, a blowhole, and ancient legends thrown into the mix.

 Just look at that photo?
 Isn't it incredible?

 We almost made it here, but then turned back because I was too scared to continue on.
 Find out what happened, along with detailed directions on how to get to the red sand beach.

 Maui is blessed with what seems like a gazillion beaches.

 Save yourself time, and avoid missing the best ones.
 Check out my guide to the best beaches in Maui.